ralfcam/FlowChat/README.md

 ## Documentation

+Comprehensive documentation is available in the following files:

+- [DEVELOPMENT.md](DEVELOPMENT.md): Guidelines for development mode, authentication bypass, and debugging
+- [docs/PRESET_FLOWS.md](docs/PRESET_FLOWS.md): Detailed guide for using and creating preset flows
+- [docs/TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md): Solutions for common issues and problems
-Comprehensive documentation will be available in the `/docs` directory.
+- Additional documentation is available in the `/docs` directory.

 ## Contributing